Computer Science eNewsletter

 Departmental Gifts & Research

-TransLoc has donated $10,000 to the department in support of the Sr Design Center.
+Lexmark has donated $5,000 in support of the Sr. Design Center.

 Alumni, students, faculty, staff, and corporate partners of the NC State Department of Computer Science, interested in networking to foster collaboration, entrepreneurship, partnerships, career development and professional growth are invited to follow us on Facebook, LinkedIn, and Twitter.

 If you are a CSC student or recent graduate (within 12 months post-graduation) and would like to receive email notifications when new jobs are posted on ePack matching your profile, you can set up your own customized job search agent to receive just the postings you desire (intern vs. full time, etc).
 For a short video tutorial on how to create your own personalized job agent, click here.
 Experienced alumni looking for career assistance are encouraged to take advantage of NC State's Alumni Career Service.